f2d/sprite_dress_up/README.md

 `-test-filters` or
 `-filters` or
 `-f`
 — save all thumbnails to compare, one for each resizing method supported by installed ImageMagick.
-Files are saved as `<...>_<FilterName>.png` in a subfolder named by target image size.
+Files are saved in a subfolder as `<ResizedImageSize>/<FileName>_<FilterName>.png`.

 `-resize-filter <FilterName>` or
 `-thumb-filter <FilterName>` or